eagle840/katacoda-labs/Traefik/step1.md

 Lets try and access the stand http port 80

 `curl localhoat`{{execute}}

-note that you'' get a '404 page not found' - this is Traefik telling you that port 80 hasn't been setup
+note that you'll get a `404 page not found` - this is Traefik telling you that port 80 hasn't been setup

 WIP: port 8080 isn't coming up - ?turn off the secure api?